Continental, Speedster, & Spyder!

 Page 12

 Road & Track ad 1955.
-Notice no "Continental" Script on the front fender!
+No "Continental" Script on the front fender!

 Page 13